Kamut Khorasan Wheat

 - 1/2 teaspoon cinnamon

-- 1. In a saucepan, combine the cooked Kamut, almond milk, honey, and cinnamon over medium heat.
+- 1. In a saucepan, combine the cooked Kamut, almond milk, honey, and cinnamon.
+Heat over medium until warm.

-- 3. Serve topped with mixed berries and chopped nuts.
+- 2. Serve the porridge in bowls topped with banana slices and chopped walnuts.

 - 2 cloves garlic, minced